-ari-the-night-vale-intern asked: Hello sir, I'm the new intern at the radio station!
+ari-the-night-vale-intern said: Hello sir, I'm the new intern at the radio station!
 Someone told me I should introduce myself.

 Oh…you must be the new intern at the station.

 My flies have been whispering about you, bored little things.
 And here I thought I had trained them out of such bad manners.Nice to meet you… Ari, was it?
 My memory isn’t always the best.
 I am known as the Man in the Tan Jacket, but lately I’ve preferred going by John Novak.